 Poor nutrition or nitrate-rich koi food may be the cause of a bladder infection or even stress causing the fish to swim strangely.
 In regards to swim bladder disease, research has found a correlation between excess nitrates in the water and food and swim bladder problems.
 As well as this, poor nutrition in general will lead to unhappy and sickly koi which may begin acting strangely or become more vulnerable to infection and parasites.
 Koi gulping for air at the surface while eating could also be a culprit, so we recommend switching to a quality sinking food pellet until symptoms improve.

-Food with garlic is useful as it acts as a natural parasite deterrent, and you’d want a food with a good vitamin and mineral profile for immune support.
+Food with garlic is useful as it acts as a natural parasite deterrent, and you’d want a high quality food with a good vitamin and mineral profile for immune support.
 Floating pellets are more common to purchase, and it’s tough to find a sinking pellet with a suitable nutrition profile.
 To solve this you can place your floating pellets in a bucket of water until they become waterlogged and then add the water to the pond with the food after they begin sinking.
 It’s a little more time consuming, but this trick is useful if you don’t want to switch to a sinking pellet from your current feed.

 For sinking pellets, Ecological Labs Sinking Legacy Food is a good choice as it contains a fairly high protein content (36%) from fish meal as the 1st ingredient, and also has a good vitamin profile alongside.
 They don’t contain garlic, but have a decent nutritional profile for a sinking food if you don’t like the idea of sinking them beforehand.
 For more options of top quality koi foods, check our main article on this here!

-Step 5) Reduce all Possible Causes of Stress
+Step 5) Reduce All Possible Causes of Stress

 Changes in swimming behaviour and personality (i.e., becoming shy) may be a problem originating from stress within the environment.
 Even though stress can be induced by poor water quality, parasites, or infections, this isn’t always the case, especially when symptoms come and go.
 For example, your pond may have problems with predators which you haven’t noticed, as many predators tend to visit early in the morning and late in the evening.
 A regular visit from a heron or raccoon will eventually lead to fish becoming nervous about visiting the surface water, which can present in their behaviour.